merowareinstance/example-publish-npm/README.md

 # example-publish-npm
-Shows how to publish a node repo into npm using github actions.
-Not meant for library installation usage.
+Shows how to publish a node library into npm using github actions.
+NOTE: Not meant for library installation usage but instead as an educational tool.

 ## Workflow Used